Microplastics

 White blood cells can’t fight off microplastics and that sparks inflammation and bigger health risks.
 They’re in our food, water, even the rain.
 What does that mean for us?

 Polyethylene and other plastics are formed by combining ethylene and propylene, which are produced through refining crude oil.
-These plastics are formed into pellets called nurdles, which are melted and molded to manufacture countless products.
+These plastics are broken down into pellets called nurdles, or mermaid tears, which are melted and molded to manufacture countless products.

 Ideonella sakaiensis, a bacterium found in recycling plant sludge in 2016, was the first organism seen to possess enzymes that could break down PET, a type of plastic.
-Researchers continue to search and try to bioengineer microbes that can digest other plastic types.
+Researchers continue to search for microbes to expand bioremediation efforts to other types of plastic, but weakening the chemical bonds in many of these materials requires temperatures lethal to most microbes.

 Explore Science & Technology